 - 1. Close the heater drain valve. - 2.
-Open a nearby hot water faucet to permit the air in the system to escape. - 3.
+Open a nearby hot water faucet to permit air in system to escape. - 3.
 Fully open the cold water inlet valve allowing the piping and water heater to fill with water. - 4.
 Close the hot water faucet opened in Step 2 as water starts to flow.